 The parameter $b_n$ controls the minimum size of the validation versus training sets that comprise cross-validation.
 It must be true that $b_n$ is strictly less than $n$.
 To get the best guarantee, $b_n$ should increase as fast as possible.
-Hence, our results advocate for a cross-validation scheme where the validation and training sets are asymptotically balanced, i.e.\ $c_n\asymp n-c_n$.
-This should be compared with the results, mentioned above, in \citet{Shao1993}, which state that for model selection consistency, one should have $c_n/n\rightarrow 1$.
-However, \citet{Shao1993} presents results for model selection while we focus on prediction error. \citet{Dudoit2005} provide oracle inequalities for cross-validation also advocate that the validation set grow as fast as possible.
+Hence, our results advocate a cross-validation scheme where the validation and training sets are asymptotically balanced, i.e.\ $c_n\asymp n-c_n$.
+This should be compared with the results in \citet*{Shao1993}, which state that for model selection consistency, one should have $c_n/n\rightarrow 1$.
+However, \citet*{Shao1993} presents results for model selection while we focus on prediction error.
+Similarly, \citet*{Dudoit2005} provide oracle inequalities for cross-validation and also advocate for the validation set to grow as fast as possible.
 Note that for $K$-fold cross-validation, $c_n=\lfloor n/K \rfloor$ so that $b_n=O(n)$.

 Additionally, the rates $a_n$ and $m_n$ deserve comment.
-It is instructive to compare this choice of $\tmax$ with $\norm{Y}_2^2/n$, a standard estimate of the noise variance in high dimensions (see e.g.\ \citealt[][p.\ 104]{VanDeGeer2011}).
+It is instructive to compare this choice of $\tmax$ with $\norm{Y}_2^2/n$, a standard estimate of the noise variance in high dimensions \citep*[e.g.][p.\ 104]{VanDeGeer2011}.
 If $a_n = n$, then $\norm{Y}_2^2/a_n$ is an overestimate of the variance due to the presence of the regression function $f^*$.
-The results state that we must choose $a_n$ to increase more slowly than $n$, thereby increasing this overestimate, and enlarging the potential search set $T$.
+Our results state that we must choose $a_n$ to increase slower than $n$, thereby increasing this overestimation and enlarging the potential search set $T$.
 While $a_n$ depends on several parameters, $b_n$, $n$, and $p$ are known to the analyst.
 Also, the choice of $q$ depends on how much approximation error the analyst is willing to make.
 The $m_n$ term is required to slow the growth of $t_n$ just slightly.
-While this effectively shrinks the size of the set $\B_{t_n}$ relative to that used by \citet{GreenshteinRitov2004}, potentially eliminating some better solutions, morally, $m_n$ quantifies their requirement $t_n=o((n/\log p)^{1/4})$, making explicit the need for $t_n$ to grow more slowly than $(n/\log p)^{1/4}$.
-As such, if we set $b_n \asymp n$ and set $q = \infty$, we essentially reaquire the rate shown by \citet{GreenshteinRitov2004}, where \autoref{cor:lasso} implies that both $ \P_{\mu_n} \left( \mathcal{E}(\tCV,t_n) > \delta \right) \rightarrow 0$ and $t_n = o( (n/\log p)^{1/4} )$.
+While this shrinks the size of the set $\B_{t_n}$ relative to that used by \citet*{GreenshteinRitov2004}, potentially eliminating some better solutions, effectively $m_n$ quantifies their requirement $t_n=o((n/\log p)^{1/4})$, making explicit the need for $t_n$ to grow more slowly than $(n/\log p)^{1/4}$.
+As such, if we set $b_n \asymp n$ and set $q = \infty$, we reaquire the rate shown by \citet*{GreenshteinRitov2004}, where \autoref{cor:lasso} implies that both $ \P_{\mu_n} \left( \mathcal{E}(\tCV,t_n) > \delta \right) \rightarrow 0$ and $t_n = o( (n/\log p)^{1/4} )$.